-Administrators (260 days per contract year) are paid based on the following holiday schedule.
-Administrators must be in paid status the day before and the day after the eligible holiday.
-The day must be worked, or a vacation, sick or personal day must be used.
+To be paid holiday pay, an eligible employee must be in paid status the day before and the day after the eligible holiday.
+The day must be worked, or a vacation, sick, or personal day must be used.

 If an employee is in unpaid status before or after the holiday, the employee is not eligible to receive holiday pay.